OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Spotify respects intellectual property rights and expects you to do the same.
 This means, for example, that the following is not permitted: (a) Copying, reproducing, “ripping”, recording, or making available to the public any part of the Spotify Services or content delivered to you via the Spotify Services, or otherwise any making use of the Spotify Service which is not expressly permitted under these Terms. (b) using the Spotify service to import or copy any local files you do not have the legal right to import or copy in this way. (c) reverse-engineering, decompiling, disassembling, modification or creating derivative works based on the Spotify Services or any part thereof. (d) circumventing any technology used by Spotify, its licensors, or any third party to protect content accessible through the Service. (e) renting or leasing of any part of the Services. (f) circumventing of any territorial restrictions applied by Spotify. (g) artificially increasing play count or otherwise manipulating the Services by using a script or other automated process. (h) removing or altering any copyright, trademark or other intellectual property notices contained on or provided through the Spotify Service. (i) providing your password to any other person or using any other person’s user name and password.

 Please respect Spotify and other users of the Spotify Service.
-Don’t engage in any activity on the Service or upload User Content, including registering and/or using a username, which is or includes material that (a) is offensive, abusive, defamatory, pornographic or obscene. (b) is illegal, or intended to promote or commit an illegal act of any kind, including but not limited to, violations of intellectual property rights, privacy rights or proprietary rights of Spotify or a third party. (c) includes personal data of third parties or is intended to solicit such personal data, (d) includes malicious content such as malware, trojan horses or viruses, or otherwise interferes with any user’s access to the Service. (e) is intended or does harass or bully other users. (f) impersonates or misrepresents your affiliation with another user, person or entity, or is otherwise fraudulent, false, deceptive, or misleading. (g) uses automated means to artificially promote content. (h) involves the transmission of unsolicited mass mailing (“spam”), junk mail, chain letter, or similar, including through the Spotify inbox. (i) involves commercial or sales activities, such as advertising, contests, sweepstakes, or pyramid schemes. (j) promotes commercial products or services. (k) interferes with the Spotify Service, tampers with or attempts to probe, scan, or test for vulnerabilities in the Service or Spotify’s computer systems or network, or breaches any of Spotify’s security or authentication measures, or (l) conflicts with the Agreement, as determined by Spotify.
+Don’t engage in any activity on the Service or upload User Content, including registering and/or using a username, which is or includes material that (a) is offensive, abusive, defamatory, pornographic or obscene. (b) is illegal, or intended to promote or commit an illegal act of any kind, including but not limited to, violations of intellectual property rights, privacy rights or proprietary rights of Spotify or a third party. (c) includes personal data of third parties or is intended to solicit such personal data, (d) includes malicious content such as malware, trojan horses or viruses, or otherwise interferes with any user’s access to the Service. (e) is intended or does harass or bully other users. (f) impersonates or misrepresents your affiliation with another user, person or entity, or is otherwise fraudulent, false, deceptive, or misleading. (g) uses automated means to artificially promote content. (h) involves the transmission of unsolicited mass mailing (“spam”), junk mail, chain letter, or similar, including through the Spotify inbox. (i) involves commercial or sales activities, such as advertising, contests, sweepstakes, or pyramid schemes. (j) promotes commercial products or services (except as permitted under Section 11). (k) interferes with the Spotify Service, tampers with or attempts to probe, scan, or test for vulnerabilities in the Service or Spotify’s computer systems or network, or breaches any of Spotify’s security or authentication measures, or (l) conflicts with the Agreement, as determined by Spotify.
 You agree that Spotify may also reclaim your username for any reason.

 Please be thoughtful about what you make public on Spotify.
 The Spotify Service includes social and interactive features, including the ability to post User Content, share content, and make certain information about you public, as further described in your account settings.
 Remember that shared or publicly available information may be used and re-shared by other users on Spotify or across the web, so please use Spotify carefully and manage your account settings regularly.
 Spotify has no responsibility for your choices to make any actions or material public on the Service.